patentability search, novelty search

 Step 2: Define Relevant Keywords and Classification Codes

-Secondly, the researcher needs to select appropriate keywords, technical terminologies, and classifying codes for the invention.
+Secondly, the researcher needs to select appropriate keywords, technical terminologies, and classification codes for the invention.
 These words will be of great assistance while searching patent databases and research articles.
 It is also recommended that one gets familiar with the International Patent Classification (IPC) or Cooperative Patent Classification (CPC) system so that the search is limited to a particular field of technology.

 Step 3: Use Patent Databases and Search Engines